Myki Q+A: Straight answers to your questions

-The biggest problem with the Myki system is the state government’s decision not to make single-use tickets available, meaning that every public transport user must have a Myki card to pay their fare.
-This makes things extremely difficult for new and occasional public transport users, or for passengers who have problems with their Myki, and it will unfortunately be a further source of fare evasion.
+The biggest drawback with the Myki system is the state government’s unexplained decision not to make single-use tickets available, meaning that every public transport user must have a Myki card, loaded with sufficient credit, to be able to travel.
+This makes things extremely difficult for tourists, for new and occasional public transport users, or for passengers who have problems with their Myki, and it will be a further source of fare evasion.

 As noted above, the other major and persistent problem with the operation of Myki is that response times of card readers are inconsistent and often too slow − sometimes they respond in under a second, but very often they take a good deal longer.
 That is unacceptable, and it has been allowed to continue for far too long.

-As soon as Myki began operating the PTUA asked that different sounds be introduced for a touch on and a touch off.
-Instead of that, we got the unnecessary introduction of a double beep for concession passengers.
+As soon as Myki began operating, the PTUA asked that different sounds be introduced for a touch on and a touch off.
+Instead of that, we got the totally unnecessary introduction of a double beep for concession passengers.

-Opportunities for topping up cards are still too limited, especially for tram and bus users.
+Opportunities for buying and topping up cards are still too limited, especially for tram and bus users.

 Watch the system very carefully to ensure you’re being charged correctly.
-Keep a close eye on the Myki readers as you use them, check your transactions on the Myki Check machines (blue machines in stations) at vending machines and/or via the Myki web site, and ring 13MYKI (13 6954) or contact Myki online if you suspect you have been overcharged.
+Keep a close eye on the Myki readers as you use them, check your transactions on the Myki Check machines (the blue machines in stations and some trams stops) at vending machines and/or via the PTV web site, and ring 1800 800 007 or contact PTV online if you suspect you have been overcharged.